Eyevinn/onboarding-tasks/README.md

 ## 5. Create an iOS application (for Mac/iOS users)

 Even though you are not a main iOS developer it is good to have an understanding on the iOS/Xcode development framework.
 This section can be skipped if you are an experienced iOS developer.
-Mentor for this section is Erik Hoffman.
+Mentor for this section is TBD.

 ## 5.1.
 Build a simple Video Player application